Maschell/function-patcher-example/README.md

-# Mario Kart 8 traffic research tool
+# nn::nex traffic research tool

 What this tool currently does:

 - log the (encrypted) sendto/recvfrom traffic
-- hook into the RC4 encryption/decryption function of Mario Kart 8.
+- hook into the RC4 encryption/decryption and log the buffer.

-The hook into the Mario Kart 8 RC4 function, give you some decrypted traffic of the game.
-Other parts are probably encrypted/decrypted somewhere else.
+ The hook into the RC4 function, give you the input/out of the decryption/encrypting used by the game for network payload data.

+Currently the following games are supported:
+    - Mario Kart 8 (EUR,v64)
+    - Donkey Kong Tropical Freeze (EUR,v17)

 Caution:
-I throw this together in a short time, the code is targeted for devs.
+I threw this together in a short time, the code is targeted for devs.
-Many hard coded values, work with the EUR Version of Mario Kart 8 with the newst update installed (v64)
-Unpolished code for a quick PoC.
+Many hard coded values and a a unpolished code for a quick PoC.

-TODO:
-- Find a way to decrypt the P2P traffic.

 # Usage
 Replace the IP in the main.cpp with Ip of your Computer and compile it.